shgtkshruch/kouchou-ai-static-viewer/README.md

 # kouchou-ai-static-hosting
-View static exported kouchou ai pages with Chrome using Service Worker
+View statically exported Kouchou AI pages in a web browser using a Service Worker.